Aromatherapy

-Aromatherapy is based on the usage of aromatic materials including essential oils and other aroma compounds, with claims for improving psychological and physical well-being.
-It is offered as a complementary therapy or as a form of alternative medicine, the first meaning alongside standard treatments, the second instead of conventional, evidence-based treatments.
+Aromatherapy is a practice based on the use of aromatic materials, including essential oils and other aroma compounds, with claims for improving psychological well-being.
+It is used as a complementary therapy or as a form of alternative medicine, and typically is used via inhalation and not by ingestion.

-Aromatherapists, people who specialize in the practice of aromatherapy, utilize blends of supposedly therapeutic essential oils that can be used as topical application, massage, inhalation or water immersion.
-There is no good medical evidence that aromatherapy can either prevent, treat or cure any disease.
-Placebo-controlled trials are difficult to design as the point of aromatherapy is the smell of the products.
-There is disputed evidence that it may be effective in combating postoperative nausea and vomiting.
+Fragrances used in aromatherapy are not approved as prescription drugs in the United States.
+Although there is insufficient medical evidence that aromatherapy can prevent, treat or cure any disease, aromatherapy is used by some people with diseases, such as cancer, to provide general well-being and relief from pain, nausea or stress.

+People may use blends of essential oils as a topical application, massage, inhalation, or water immersion.

+Essential oils comprise hundreds to thousands of aromatic constituents, like terpinoids and phenylpropanoids, and to sufficiently research the pharmacological effects of essential oil constituents, each isolated constituent in the selected essential oil would have to be studied.

 History

-The use of essential oils for therapeutic, spiritual, hygienic and ritualistic purposes goes back to ancient civilizations including the Indians, Chinese, Egyptians, Greeks, and Romans who used them in cosmetics, perfumes and drugs.
-Oils were used for aesthetic pleasure and in the beauty industry.
-They were a luxury item and a means of payment.
-It was believed the essential oils increased the shelf life of wine and improved the taste of food.

-Oils are described by Dioscorides, along with beliefs of the time regarding their healing properties, in his De Materia Medica, written in the first century.
+Oils and the belief that they had healing properties, along with other beliefs of the time, are described by Dioscorides in his De Materia Medica, written in the 1st century A.D.
 Distilled cedarwood oil was used by the ancient Egyptians, and the process of distilling essential oils like rose essence was refined by the 11th century Persian scholar Ibn Sina.
 Hildegard of Bingen used distilled lavender oil for medicinal treatments in the 12th century, and by the 15th century, oils were commonly distilled from various plant sources.